Table of contents

 History of Python

-Guido van Rossum started working to create python in the late 1980s in the Netherlands at Centrum Wiskunde & Informatica (CWI) and finally released it in 1991.
+• Creation of Python: Guido van Rossum started developing Python in the late 1980s at Centrum Wiskunde & Informatica (CWI) in the Netherlands and released it in 1991.

-Python was designed as a successor to the ABC Programming language.
+• Successor to ABC: Python was designed as a successor to the ABC programming language

-After its release, python gained extreme popularity owing to its ease of use and simple syntax.
+• Early Popularity: Python gained popularity due to its ease of use and simple syntax.

 Also see, Swapcase in Python